DinLemon/df_russification_project/README.md

 - we need to copy file which needs to be translated from vanilla_en to vanilla
 - we translate it as is in utf-8 format in out favorite editor
-- we convert result from previous step via decoder.rb
+- decoder will convert it according to associations.txt
 - decoder will iconv (convert it to CP437)
 - decoder will move it to russian translation output folder (see Note)